 So, a soundbar is a great way to upgrade your TV and get cinema-style audio in your living room, but what should you be looking for and which is the right one for you?

-This best soundbar round-up will give you the answer and we link through to our more complete reviews.
+This best soundbar round-up below will give you the quick answers with our more complete reviews below.

 What is the best Soundbar for 2017?

 Best Soundbar Under $1000 for 2017